Stuck Indoors? Work on Your Dry Fire! - Going Tactical with Mike Seeklander - Episode 22

 What are the key safety rules for dry fire practice?

-How often should I practice dry fire?
+How often should I practice dry fire, and what is the recommended routine?

 Related News